scottmmjackson/templating/doc/article/en-US/templating-basics.md

   </source-code>
 </code-listing>

 Here, the view-model declares `greeting` and `whom` as bindable.
-These two versions are equivalent.
+This has the same effect as defining `bindable` in the template markup, except when we define a view-model, the use of the `bindable` decorator is **mandatory**.

 As long as the inputs are blank, it displays "Hello, World!", but if we change our first field to "Goodbye", the message is now "Goodbye, World!"
 That's too dark for this tutorial, so let's see off our friend Frank instead by